jpane24/OVtool/cran-comments.md

 ## R CMD check results
 * There were no ERRORs, WARNINGs, or NOTEs.
 * win-builder produces one NOTE regarding the maintainer's (my) email address.
+* Possibly mis-spelled words in DESCRIPTION are spelled correctly